 Admittedly, some of the prose in this novel is a little preachy and affected.
 For a bunch of emotionally stunted people, they have some very direct and open emotional conversations - certainly of a level that would have made me uncomfortable.
 I went back and looked at Homecoming, and that book has the same issue.
 I can say honestly that I didn't notice that at all when I was a young adult reader, and although I noticed it now (I blame my college education that pounded noticing that stuff into me) it didn't really bother me or detract from my enjoyment of the story.

 Although I enjoyed this book as an adult, its target audience is middle school-aged readers, roughly sixth through eighth grade.
 Readers who enjoy character-driven works would particularly like this one, and it is a very emotional read.
 The technique is beautiful as well - intense imagery brings the reader into Dicey's world, and symbolism abounds (I love the symbolism of the boat and the paper mulberry tree.
 I just like the phrase "paper mulberry tree."
 Interesting things would happen in a yard that boasted a paper mulberry tree).
+It would also be a great book to use as a springboard for discussion, as there's lots of issues - personal, social and educational - that are explored within its pages.
+If anyone reads or has read this one, I would be very interested in knowing what you think of it.

 Well, today's contribution isn't a book review, but hopefully people will find it as useful.
 I've created a wiki, full of resources to help connect readers with young adult fiction.